 · Dark leafy green salad, almonds and mango or unsweetened mandarin oranges

 · Avocado and/or low sodium salsa with whole grain sweet potato corn chips

 · Reduced fat cheese or part skim string cheese with whole grain crackers & 4 oz.
 100% fruit juice

-· Whole grain popcorn & 4 oz.
+· Whole grain popcorn with Parmesan cheese & 4 oz.
 100% juice or water with fruit slices

 · Mini pizza made with whole grain pita or English muffin topped with vegetables, part skim mozzarella cheese and low sodium tomato sauce

 · Yogurt parfait: berries, low sugar, nonfat yogurt and 2 Tablespoons of low sugar granola

 · Trail mix: high fiber, low sugar cereal, unsalted nuts, unsalted pumpkin or sunflower seeds and